Page Reviewed / Updated - March 06, 2020

 To be eligible for Home and Community Based Services, individuals must be enrolled in Medicaid / MO HealthNet, which is a program intended for low-income state residents.
 Program candidates are evaluated based on their income and assets.
 In addition, eligibility requirements vary depending on the age of the applicant.
 However, applicants must be a minimum of 18 years of age.
 What follows are the requirements for seniors, aged 65 and older.

-In 2019, single, senior applicants are eligible if their monthly income is less than $885 and married couples (both spouses applying) are eligible if their income is under $1,198 / month.
-These figures are equivalent to 85% of the Federal Poverty Level (FPL).
+As of February 2020, single, senior applicants are eligible if their monthly income is less than $1,370 and married couples (both spouses applying) are eligible if their income is under $2,740 / month.
+(Please note that MO changes their annual income limits in April of each year).
 Persons with incomes higher than these limits may still be eligible if they are married and their spouse, often called the community spouse, is not also applying for Medicaid.
-In this case, in simplified terms, the applicant spouse can allocate some excessive income to their non-applicant spouse; this is called a Monthly Maintenance Needs Allowance (MMNA).
-As of 2019, up to $3,160.50 can be transferred to community spouse.
+In this case, in simplified terms, the applicant spouse can allocate some of his / her income to their non-applicant spouse; this is called a Monthly Maintenance Needs Allowance (MMNA).
+As of 2020, up to $3,216 / month can be transferred to the community spouse.
 Alternatively, applicants can "spend-down" their income each month on their care needs / medical bills until they reach the Medicaid income limit level.
 Persons in any of these situations should consider consulting with a Medicaid planner prior to application.

-The 2019 asset limit for a single applicant is $4,000 and $8,000 for a couple with both spouses applying for Medicaid services.
+The 2020 asset limit for a single applicant is $4,000 and $8,000 for a couple with both spouses applying for Medicaid services.
 It should be noted that there are many exceptions to what is counted as an asset.
-Most notably, the value of one's home, should the equity value be less than $585,000, is not counted towards Medicaid eligibility.
-Married couples, with only one spouse applying, have the option of allocating up to $126,420 to the non-applicant spouse; this is called a community spouse resource allowance (CSRA).
-The applicant spouse is still able to retain up to $3,000 in assets.
-Assets transferred out of the applicant's name during the 5 years preceding their application may impact eligibility and / or the amount of financial assistance provided.
-This is known as Medicaid’s Look-Back Period.
+Most notably, the value of one's home, should the equity value be less than $595,000, is not counted towards Medicaid eligibility.
+Married couples, with only one spouse applying, have the option of allocating up to $128,640 to the non-applicant spouse; this is called a community spouse resource allowance (CSRA).
+The applicant spouse is still able to retain up to $4,000 in assets.
+Assets transferred out of the applicant's name during the 5 years preceding their application may impact eligibility This is known as Medicaid’s Look-Back Period.

 Medicaid planners are available to assist families in meeting the asset eligibility test.
 Learn more about how this may be an option for your family.

-If an individual has already been approved for Missouri Medicaid, they can apply directly for Home and Community Based Services by calling 866-835-3505.
-However, if the individual has not yet been approved for Medicaid, they should contact the Family Support Division (FSD) by calling 855-373-4636.
+Individuals already approved for Missouri Medicaid can apply directly for Home and Community Based Services by calling 866-835-3505.
+Those who have not yet been approved for Medicaid should contact the Family Support Division (FSD) by calling 855-373-4636.
 More information about this program is available on their website.